georgeweigt/eigenmath/README.md

 To generate MathJax output:

 	./eigenmath --mathjax scriptfilename | tee foo.html

-The Eigenmath manual and sample scripts are available at https://georgeweigt.github.io

-A Javascript version of Eigenmath is available in the 'js' directory.

 Eigenmath uses UTF-8 encoding to display Greek letters and large delimiters.